mholling/nswtopo/README.markdown

 * `png`, `gif` and `jpg` are common raster image formats.
 PNG is recommended.
 JPG is not recommended, as it not suited to line art and produces ugly artefacts.
 * `tif` yields a TIFF image, a raster format commonly required by print shops.
 Additional [GeoTIFF](http://en.wikipedia.org/wiki/GeoTIFF) metadata is also included in the image, allowing it to be used in any GIS software which supports GeoTIFF.
 * `kmz` is a map format used with [Google Earth](http://earth.google.com) and for publishing interactive maps on the web.
 (This would be useful for publishing a rogaine map with NavLight data.)
+* `mbtiles` is a tiled map format commonly used for online maps and mobile mapping apps.
 * `pdf` is the well-known document format.
 Map data will be preserved in vector form within the PDF.
 * `map` specifies the [OziExplorer](http://www.oziexplorer.com/) map file format (using the PNG image as the companion raster).
 * `prj` produces a simple text file containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string.